 To determine your risk tolerance accurately, you must understand your reaction to economic conditions.
 We want to know what keeps you up at night.
 Can you sleep at night when the markets are going crazy?
 That’s what investment risk tolerance comes down to.
 The factors that influence risk tolerance include:

 - Your age, current financial situation, and goals.

-- Current economic climate: If we’re in a bear or a bull market will affect your risk comfort level.
+- Current economic climate: If we’re in a bear or a bull market, it will affect your risk comfort level.

 - Your optimism or pessimism about the economy and your finances.

 - Get a flat tire on the way to our meeting?
 Even how your day is going will affect your risk tolerance.

 - How the questions are posed influences the responses.
 Are they positively or negatively worded questions?

 Risk tolerance is broken into two steps: understanding your goals and measuring your risk comfort level.